wangyji/wangyji.github.io/_pages/terms.md

-## Uncovering the Hidden Mechanics of Antarctic Ice Shelves
+## Uncovering the hidden mechanics of Antarctic ice shelves

 Antarctic ice shelves play a critical role in slowing down the flow of ice into the ocean, acting as a buffer against global sea-level rise.
 However, predicting their stability is difficult because their fundamental mechanical properties—specifically their flow law and viscosity structure—cannot be directly measured on a continental scale.